-Kings Langley Public School's Code of Conduct and the implementation of the PBL initiative is predominantly about promoting positive behaviour for learning within the school and valuing each student.
+Kings Langley Public School's Code of Conduct and the implementation of PBL is predominantly about promoting positive behaviour for learning within the school and valuing each student.
 PBL data is regularly monitored to determine any trends of student behaviour that may indicate bullying.
-This will then be addressed in any number of ways, including a referral to LaST, communication with parents, implementation of targeted action or intervention for the student demonstrating bullying behaviours and/or the victim of these behaviours.
-Our Police Youth Liaison Officer comes to the school annually and speaks with students from Stages 2 & 3 about cyberbullying and what appropriate actions to take.
+This will then be addressed in any number of ways, including a referral to LST, communication with parents, implementation of targeted action or intervention for the student demonstrating bullying behaviours and/or the victim of these behaviours.

+Our Police Youth Liaison Officer comes to the school annually and speaks with students about cyberbullying and what appropriate actions to take.